tedsluis/docker-dump1090/README.md

 An example of 20 containers with dump1090-mutability with heatmap & rangeview and 20 containers without:
 [![Dump1090 docker stats](https://dl.dropboxusercontent.com/u/17865731/dump1090-20150916/docker_ps.png)](https://dl.dropboxusercontent.com/u/17865731/dump1090-20150916/docker_ps.png)

-They all get a different port name which you can use in your web browser:
+Note: All containers must have a different port name which you can use in your web browser:

 http://IPADDRESS_DOCKERHOST:8060/dump1090/gmap.html
 http://IPADDRESS_DOCKERHOST:8061/dump1090/gmap.html